laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 Light programs are line-based, meaning a single statement or decleration must be on the same source code line.

-Everything from ``//`` until the end of the line is considered as comment
+Everything from ``//`` until the end of the line is considered as comment.

 The ``run when`` line describes the condition that the light controller must be in for the program to run.
-In this case the light program runs when the light controller is starting up (i.e. waiting a short time until power up until it reads the center points for steering and throttle channels)
+In this case the light program runs when the light controller is starting up (i.e. waiting a short time until power up until it reads the center points for steering and throttle channels).

-``use all leds`` declares that no other light controller function shall control any of the LED swhile this light program is running.
+``use all leds`` declares that no other light controller function shall control any of the LEDs while this light program is running.
 The lines ``led ... = led[y]`` assign human readable names to light outputs 2 and 3.

 This ends the decleration section.